 No student will receive King's scholarship or award monies (excluding bursaries monies) in excess of the individual student's tuition per academic year (effective 2015-16 academic year).

-Recipient selection will be made by the Scholarship and Bursary Committee based on applications submitted.
+Recipient selection will be made by the Scholarship and Bursary Committee based on applications submitted, where applicable.
 The scholarship, award, or bursary shall be awarded to the appropriate candidate at the discretion of the Scholarship and Bursary Committee.
 Donors will not be involved in the selection process.

 Awards by Special Categories are open to all current King’s students who are international students, first generation students, aboriginal students, graduate students, mature students and students with disabilities.The following exemptions may apply:

 - If a student is a varsity athlete, the student may be registered in 3.5 courses